Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: The origin of the model

 The starting point of~\cite{Latosh:2020jyq,Arbuzov:2020pgp} was the microscopic action

-Here $\mP$ is the Planck mass and $\chi$ is a single additional scalar field with mass $m_\chi$.
+Here $\mP$ is the reduced Planck mass and $\chi$ is a single additional scalar field with mass $m_\chi$.
 We omit self-interactions such as $\chi^4$, and do not couple $\chi$ to any other matter fields.
-Action \eqref{the_microscopic_action} is the microscopic action, so one shall use it in the generating functional for quantum theory:
+Action \eqref{the_microscopic_action} is the microscopic action, so it is used in the generating functional for quantum theory:

 To study quantum effects in this model, one uses the perturbative quantum gravity framework~\cite{Burgess:2003jk,Elvang:2015rqa,Vanhove:2021zel,Travaglini:2022uwo,Bambi:2023jiz,Basile:2024oms}.
 Gravitational degrees of freedom are small perturbations $h_{\mu\nu}$ of the spacetime metric over a flat background $\eta_{\mu\nu}$, so the spacetime metric reads: